Back to all posts

 The convenience of using red light therapy at home is definitely appealing, but not all devices are created equal.
 If you’re thinking about investing in one, it pays to do a little homework to make sure you’re choosing a product that is both safe and effective.
 Think of it like choosing any other tool for your wellness routine—you want quality you can trust.
 Before you add anything to your cart, there are a few key things to check for, from official safety certifications to the specific light wavelengths the device uses.
 Taking a few extra minutes to verify these details can make all the difference in your results and your peace of mind.

-Check for FDA Clearance and Safety Certifications
+Look for FDA Clearance and Safety Certs

 First things first: safety.
 When you’re looking at a device, one of the most important things to check for is FDA clearance.
 This designation means the device has been reviewed for safety and is considered substantially equivalent to another legally marketed device.
 While this doesn’t guarantee it will work for every single advertised claim, it does provide a baseline of assurance that the product isn’t a complete shot in the dark.
 Reputable brands will proudly display this information on their packaging or website.
 If you can’t find any mention of FDA clearance or other safety certifications like CE (for Europe), it’s a good idea to be cautious and keep looking.

-Find the Right Wavelength and Power
+How to Choose the Right Wavelength and Power

 For red light therapy to actually benefit your skin, the light has to be at the right wavelength.
 Scientific research shows that specific wavelengths of light are the sweet spot for stimulating cellular repair and rejuvenation.
 Most quality at-home devices will use a combination of red light (typically around 630-660 nm) and near-infrared light (around 810-850 nm) to target different layers of the skin.
 Check the product specifications to ensure the device operates within this therapeutic window.
 Power, or irradiance, is also a factor, but be wary of devices that just claim to be the “most powerful,” as the right dosage is key for effectiveness without causing irritation.